tomerse/Ass3/README.md

 #Second Network
 ##Description:
 The following network represents the relationship between Israeli basketball teams and basketball players.
-If there's an edge between a team in and player it means that the player used to play in that team or is still playing.
+If there's an edge between a team and a player it means that the player used to play in that team or is still playing.
 A pink dot is a team and a blue dot is a player

 ```{r}
 ga.data <- read.csv('~/R_workshop/ga/tp-edges.csv', header=TRUE, stringsAsFactors=FALSE)